Perfect for your home decor is this BUT FIRST COFEE DIY sign which was a thrift store transformation.

 - White Paint Pen

-- With pliers, the wire was removed from each side.
+- First, with pliers, the wire was removed from each side.

 - The crow was taken off with the screwdriver prying between the two pieces.